CrazyRedMachine/WavepassReader/README.md

 # Keypad support (coming soon)

-Just plug a keypad to your wavepass reader and it should work.
+Just plug a keypad to your reader and it should work.

 # How to use